 Possibly raising the bar for many of the crime thrillers that followed (to say nothing of noir video games), Romeo is Bleeding finds Gary Oldman, back when he still had a career, as an ambitious New York City police sergeant with a gentle wife (Annabella Sciorra) and naïve mistress (Juliette Harris) who figures the best way to get ahead is to play along with the bad guys.
 Naturally, it goes awry, especially when his actions result in fellow officers getting shot dead by a psychotic Russian assassin, played by an irresistible Lena Olin ‒ whom our idiot protagonist falls far too hard for, which paves the way for one very wild ride co-starring Roy Scheider (as a mob king!), Michael Wincott, David Proval, James Cromwell, Ron Perlman, and a cameo by Dennis Farina.

-Twilight Time rescues this mostly ignored thriller (which even Jon Bon Jovi disliked, so much so, he pulled his song "Always" from being included in the final cut) from a life of bargain bin DVD releases with a better-than-average 1080p transfer courtesy MGM/UA.
-The feature film is accompanied by a lovely DTS-HD MA 2.0 audio track, and also includes Mark Isham's isolated score as another DTS-HD MA 2.0 selection (which also features some sound effects).
-The only other extra here ‒ apart from Julie Kirgo's tangible liner notes, that is ‒ is a trailer.
-All six of these Blu-ray releases are limited to 3,000 pressings apiece, and are available to purchase (while supplies last) from the official Twilight Time Movies website, and at Screen Archives.
+Twilight Time rescues this mostly ignored thriller (which even Jon Bon Jovi disliked, so much so, he pulled his song “Always” from being included in the final cut) from a life of bargain bin DVD releases with a better-than-average 1080p transfer courtesy MGM/UA.
+The feature film is accompanied by a lovely DTS-HD MA 2.0 audio track, and also includes Mark Isham’s isolated score as another DTS-HD MA 2.0 selection (which also features some sound effects).
+The only other extra here ‒ apart from Julie Kirgo’s tangible liner notes, that is ‒ is a trailer.
+All six of these Blu-ray releases are limited to 3,000 pressings apiece.